• Skip to primary navigation

 Spending money at a locally owned business decreases transportation costs, reduces the use of underpaid labor and rewards those who are not outsourcing jobs.

-The Buy Local First campaign is co-sponsored by the Corvallis Sustainability Coalition, Corvallis Chamber of Commerce, First Alternative Co-op, and Remarkable Arts.
+The Buy Local First campaign is sponsored by the Corvallis Sustainability Coalition.

 Primary Sidebar